 Part of the series Nelson Modern History for NSW.

-- Frequent content consolidation tasks and end-of-chapter review activities based on history skills and assessment requirements.
+- Frequent content consolidation tasks and end of chapter review activities based on History skill and assessment requirements and exam-style questions.

 - Historically accurate maps and relevant images, including photographs and artworks.

 - Information boxes, diagrams and timelines.

 - The causes of conflict in Europe, 1919-1939

 - The Ascendency of the Axis: 1939 to 1942